Diagnose Boiler Faults: A Guide to Common Error Codes

 Annual servicing tackles the main causes of many error codes by inspecting pressure systems, ignition components, condensate routes and control electronics—reducing sudden failures and improving efficiency.
 A full service checks the burner, heat exchanger, pressure settings, condensate traps, seals and valves, catching wear before it becomes a fault or an emergency.
 Regular servicing also supports warranty terms and cuts the chance of repeat call-outs for the same problem, saving you money over time.
 The table below summarises key service checks and the direct benefits they bring in preventing error codes.

-This mapping explains why preventive care reduces faults and emergency repairs.
+This mapping explains why preventive care reduces faults and the need for emergency boiler repairs.

 Service Element What it checks Benefit